sgraf812/pmcheck/artifact/Readme.md

   10 | absurd2 !_ = undefined
      | ^^^^^^^^^^^^^^^^^^^^^^
   ```

+  Note that GMTM is unable to recognize `absurd2` as having a redundant match,
+  as running `/opt/ghc/8.8.3/bin/ghc Ex4_2.hs` will produce no warnings at all.

+  Because LYG marks `absurd2` as redundant, the only way to make the argument
+  diverge without warnings is to force the argument on the right-hand side of
+  the match.
+GHC's `EmptyCase` language extension is a common way of doing
+  this, and this is exactly what the `absurd3` function does.
 * `Ex4_4.hs`: This contains examples of pattern synonyms `P` and `Q` that are
   _not_ associated with `COMPLETE` sets.
 Per Section 2.2.2, we do not wish to
   equip LYG with any special reasoning about non-`COMPLETE` pattern synonyms.